shacker/giftcircle/README.md

 # giftcircle.py

-### Holiday Python geekiness…
+## Holiday Python geekiness…

 If your family (or classroom or workplace) does “gift circles,” where everyone buys a gift for exactly one other person in the group, you could do (and probably already do) do the old “pull a name out of a hat” thing.
-But that takes setup time: writing down names, cutting them out, finding a hat, passing it around... shouldn’t this process be automated?
+But that takes setup: writing down names, cutting them out, finding a hat, passing it around... shouldn’t this process be automated?
 Here’s a little Python script to get it done quick.

-On my MacBook, the script runs for ten people in 27 milliseconds – think of all the egg nog you could drink in the time you save!
+On my MacBook, the script runs for ten people in 27 milliseconds – think of all the egg you could nog in the time you save!

-Populate the “recipients” list with real names and run `./gift-circle.py`.
+Populate the “recipients” list with real names and run `python /path/to/giftcircle.py`.

 Output looks like: